TechCrunch

 Grab your caffeinated beverage of choice and get ready for Day Two of TC Sessions: Mobility 2020!
 Yesterday featured an incredible lineup packed with trends, insights and opportunities designed to help you build a stronger business.
-Buckle up folks because we have even more in store today.
+Buckle up folks, because we have even more in store today.

 Here’s a quick snapshot of what will transpire.
-Engage with founders, expert technologists, policy makers — people who have achieved success and want to help you do the same.
+Engage with founders, expert technologists and policy makers — people who have achieved success and want to help you do the same.
 Explore the TC Sessions: Mobility agenda to make sure you don’t miss what matters most in your world.
 Note: The agenda automatically lists event times based on the time zone in which you’re currently located.

 Join us this morning at the TechCrunch Mobility Desk.
 It’s the place to catch up on what you missed from across the show or if you’re hankering for a preview of what’s to come (Main stage).